Ernest G. Allen

 Dec 1999 to Mar 2001

-Developed the overall system architecture via thorough, collaborative analysis.
-Worked with the Technical Architect to select appropriate tools and technologies, and company-wide agreement was easily achieved.
+Developed the overall system architecture via a thorough, collaborative analysis.
+Worked with the Technical Architect to select appropriate hardware and software tools and technologies, and company-wide agreement was easily achieved.
 Developed the DTDs and defined how XML was used within the system for data interchange and validation.
 The OLTP schema was derived from the DTD by a coworker who wrote in the schema documentation that he “just shook the DTD and the database schema fell out.”

 Developed an application generator (referred to as Slice-O-Matic by coworkers) which uses as its main input Point-of-Sale (POS) flat file layout specifications, effectively turning the layout specifications into a Domain-Specific Language.
 The computer-generated applications then process POS transaction logs to extract and reorder the required data in order to produce XML output which validates against the main DTD.